MuTsunTsai/clickout-event/README.md

 that is, the parent element will fire the event first, and then will the child elements.
 Similarly, when calling `event.stopPropagation()`
-(or, for example, using `v-on:clickout.stop` in Vue.js), it will be the parent element stopping the child element from firing the event.
+(or, for example, using `v-on:clickout.stop` in Vue.js) on the out-events, it will be the parent element stopping the child element from firing the event.

+By design, even if the propagation of the original event is stopped, the corresponding out-event will still fire regardlessly.

 ### Dynamic elements

 Feel free to add or remove elements dynamically!
-Clickout-Event monitors changes to the document, and will ensure the out-events works no matter which dynamic front-end framework you're using.
+Clickout-Event monitors changes to the document, and will ensure the out-events work no matter which dynamic front-end framework you're using.

+### Content Security Policy (CSP)

+When using inline event attributes,
+Clickout-Event is subject to the same CSP restriction as any other events;
+that is, `'unsafe-inline'` must be allowed.
+Now Clickout-Event uses native mechanisms instead of eval-like methods to parse the attribute, so you don't need to allow `'unsafe-eval'`.

+### Caveat

+Since out-events are synthetic events, they are untrusted (that is, `event.isTrusted == false`) by nature, and your event listener is not supposed to reject the event because of this.